coin-workshop/coine-2020-new-zealand/accepted_for_presentation.md

 # Papers accepted for presentation

-*Note: All links redirect to the underlying paper or presentation.
+*Note: All links redirect to the external paper or presentation respectively.
 Use the Ctrl button while clicking the link to open new tabs instead.*

 - Jithin Cheriyan, Bastin Tony Roy Savarimuthu and Stephen Cranefield.
 Norm violation in online communities - A study of StackOverflow comments [\[PDF\]](https://arxiv.org/abs/2004.05589) [\[Presentation\]](https://underline.io/lecture/95-norm-violation)